vivesweb/printable_labels_pdf/README.md

 **BENCHMARK:**

-You have included a Benchmark in the internal data of pdf properties (see creator application data) :D
+You have included a Benchmark in the internal data of pdf properties (see creator application data) :smiley:

  Configuration TEST in Virtual Ubuntu Linux:
  - Num labels: 2.499